loco-rs/loco/docs-site/content/docs/getting-started/guide.md

     mod.rs
 ```

 **This is an important _cognitive_ principle**.
-And the principle claims that you can only create safe, compatible API responses if you treat those as a separate, independently goverened _thing_ -- hence the 'V' in MVC, in Loco.
+And the principle claims that you can only create safe, compatible API responses if you treat those as a separate, independently governed _thing_ -- hence the 'V' in MVC, in Loco.

 <div class="infobox">
 Models in Loco carry the same semantics as in Rails: <b>fat models, slim controllers</b>.
 This means that every time you want to build something -- <em>you reach out to a model</em>.